EntireTwix/Matrix/README.md

 HEAP based Matrix, use this where you would std::vector

 ## Matrix Concept (cmat.hpp)
-a concept to avoid the cost of vtable lookup, also allows for generic operations and matrix implementations being interchangable
+a concept to avoid the cost of vtable lookup, also allows for generic operations and matrix implementations being interchangable, if the requirements for the concept are implemented it can mesh with any existing matrix operation.

 ## Operations (mat_ops.hpp)
 a set of generic operations that work with any type that qualifies as a Matrix via the concept